- The Magi – The Wise still Seek the Savior

 Interpreting Micah 5:2

 Beyond the political maneuvering, the Magi worshiped Jesus, yet Herod the Great did not.
-The Magi recognized the significance of this birth, and the Jewish priests and interpreters did not attempt any form of recognition of this most significant event.
+The Wise Men recognized the significance of this birth, and the Jewish priests and interpreters did not attempt any form of recognition of this most significant event.
+These Wise Men sought the Savior, so what about you?
+Will you be one of the wise that still seek the Savior?

 Next, we will look at their worship and the situation’s irony.